bickfordb/Shotwell/README.md

  * Airport Express (RAOP v1) support
  * Extensible with Javascript plugins
  * Your library is automatically shared over the local network through HTTP and multicast DNS (Bonjour)
- * Does not prompt you upgrade with an onerous license agreement on every minor point release
+ * No EULA --- does not prompt you with an onerous license agreement on every minor point release
- * Uses [libav](http://www.libav.org) to provide efficient playback, tag scanning and playback support for virtually every media format
+ * Uses [libav](http://www.libav.org) to provide efficient decoding (playback), tag scanning and playback support for virtually every media format
  * Uses [leveldb](http://code.google.com/p/leveldb/) to provide extremely fast database access

 Building